Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Fishing With Turmeric

 Turmeric is one of the most trusted spices used by fishermen.
-When I was a teenager, I added turmeric to my white maggots almost every time I went fishing.
+As a teenager, I added turmeric to my white maggots almost every time I went fishing.
 It gives another dimension to using annatto colouring or any other dyes.

-Usually, dye is added when the maggots are growing to change their colour; turmeric being orange/yellow, can change the colour, but it will wash off eventually.
-The taste and smell, though, stay with the maggots and, in my experience, always produces much better catches than non-flavoured maggots.
+Usually, dye is added when the maggots are growing to change their colour; turmeric, being orange/yellow, will change the colour, but it will wash off eventually.
+The taste and smell, though, stay with the maggots and, in my experience, always produce much better catches than non-flavoured maggots.

-Use turmeric in boilie and paste mixes, stick mixes, and part of groundbaits.
+You can add turmeric into a boilie recipe, stick mixes, and PVA bags or directly to your groundbaits.
 Turmeric also works well on meat baits.
 In addition, you can use turmeric to colour your baits orange naturally.

 Fishing With Ginger

 Carp seem to love ginger.
-Ginger has become very popular for adding to baits due to its versatility and deep intense flavour, which lasts longer than most other spices.
-The scent of ginger is quite strong and natural, with an earthy flavour.
+Ginger has become very popular for adding to baits due to its versatility and deep, intense flavour, which lasts longer than most other spices.
+The scent is quite strong and natural, with an earthy flavour.

 Ginger works best when you grind it into a powder and mix it with other ground bait.
 It has a very distinct aroma that makes it very potent and a great far-range fish attractor.

 The other alternative is to use it like garlic, crush it, and liquidize it.
-Ginger, a little fibrous, will not completely break up; the remaining ginger will have some texture.
+Whilst a little fibrous, it will not completely break up; the remaining ginger will have some texture.

 Ginger is also well known as a concentrate used in many baits, including groundbait additives, as part of a boilies recipe, as a glug, and as part of a spod mix.
-Ginger can be a game changer if you want to use a bait flavour that is both natural and different from most others.
-It’s extremely adaptable for multiple uses.
+Used correctly (without adding too much), it can be a game changer if you want to use a bait flavour that is natural and unique from most others.
+It’s extremely adaptable for multiple fishing uses.

 Ginger is a standout choice for fishing baits!